felipe-lemos-costa/felipe-lemos-costa/README.md

 # Felipe Costa

 ## 🧠 Summary
-Engineer and Data Scientist with over 4 years of experience working in technology companies, finishing an MBA in Data Science.
-Strong knowledge in Machine Learning (ML), Python, R, and SQL.
-Experienced in Enginiring, Data Analysis, Algorithms, and Data Visualization.
-Proficient in working with Datasets, applying Mathematics and Statistics, and delivering Data Solutions, Data Insights and Data Business.
-Skilled in Statistical methods and data business strategies, with excellent English Communication Skills and strong analytical skills.
-Available for freelance projects for clients in the UK, USA, and Europe.
+Data Scientist and Engineer Lean Six Sigma Black Belt certified in Amsterdam – Netherlands, with 5+ years of experience in data analysis, including 4 years at a large global American technology company.
+Skilled in Machine Learning (ML), deep learning, predictive modeling, Generative AI, with proficiency in Python, R, SQL, TensorFlow, PyTorch, scikit-learn, Pandas, and NumPy.
+Experienced in developing models, algorithms, data pipelines, ETL processes, and high-quality code, with expertise in NLP, LLMs, Marketing Mix Modeling (MMM), forecasting, and optimization.
+Background in data visualization using Tableau, Power BI, and Looker, as well as graphs, dashboards, data warehousing, data modeling, and Snowflake.
+Experienced in cloud environments (Azure, GCP, and AWS), MLOps, and DevOps, applying statistical methods, causal inference, and problem-solving.
+Excellent communication, collaboration, leadership, and stakeholder management skills, adaptable to changing business needs.
+Currently delivering freelance Data Science projects and services for clients in the UK, US, and Europe.

 ---